mervecoskunn/lotus-project/README.md

   ![Subscribe wrong](documentation/wrong-mail-subscribe.png)

 * When a new blog post is added to the blog page, an informative e-mail is sent to those who subscribe, and in this way, those who subscribe are provided with new and up-to-date information.
+Incoming e-mails may end up in junk, it is necessary to check them.

  ![Subscribe wrong](documentation/new-post-mail.png)